 - evaluating consequences of various medical conditions and indicators related to parental ability to protect the child and follow through on treatment

 - working effectively with medical professionals in a child abuse and neglect investigation

 - conducting ongoing assessments of safety and risk based on the determined medical issues or needs of the children and family

-This training is open to all district CPS caseworkers, supervisors and managers who have completed the Child Protective Services Response Training or its equivalent.
+This training is open to all local Departments of Social Services (LDSS) Child Protective Services (CPS) and child welfare caseworkers, supervisors and managers who have completed the Child Welfare Foundations Program.

-Registration for this training is available on STARS/HSLC.
+Registration for this training is available on HSLC to eligible caseworkers.
 Those without access or for more information, please contact: